JulioLeonardi/SHPECapital-Group-1/README.md

 ## 2. How to get this working:

-1) ****Set up Python**
+1) **Set up Python**
    - Install Python 3.10+ from python.org.
    - Open **PowerShell** (Windows) or **Terminal** (mac/Linux).

 2) **Create & activate a virtual environment** **Windows (PowerShell)** python -m venv .venv
    .\.venv\Scripts\Activate.ps1
    # If blocked: Set-ExecutionPolicy -Scope CurrentUser RemoteSigned

    **MacOS and Linux**
    python3 -m venv .venv
    source .venv/bin/activate

 3) **Install dependencies**
    pip install -r requirements.txt

 4) **Backtest**
    Example:

+   Inside src (cd src)
-    python -m src.trader --ticker AAPL --start 2015-01-01 --fee_bps 2
+   python -m backtest --ticker AAPL --start 2015-01-01 --fee_bps 2

    Arguments:

    --ticker – Symbol (default: AAPL).
    --start – Start date (YYYY-MM-DD).
    --end – Optional end date (defaults to today).
    --fee_bps – One-way trading fee in basis points (default 2 bps).
    --slip_bps – Additional slippage in bps (default 0).

    Running the script will:
    - Download data for the target ticker
    - Download SPY, ^VIX, and the sector ETF as references
    - Build factor scores
    - Run a simple daily-rebalanced backtest with trading costs included
    - Prints a summary to the terminal

 5) **Trading with Alpaca**

    Right now we are using this with paper trading.
 You would have to setup your .env in the root directory with your ALPACA_API_KEY, ALPACA_SECRET_KEY, and ALPACA_BASE_URL.

    After that you can run a rebalance cycle using:

    python live_trader.py --ticker AAPL 2025-01-01

    The script uses our same composite scores to determine the most optimal transaction with the most up to date information at the time it was done.